 They’ve started talking more and letting me peek into their lives again without me having to constantly ask for it.

 Their hugs feel sincere.
 They have ventured out of their rooms more.
 And their moods have leveled out to a manageable level.

-So, if you are a parent with a child who is approaching their twelfth year, or are smack dab in the middle of it and wonder when they are going to come out of it, I promise you, it will get better.
+So, if you are a parent with a child who is approaching their 12th year, or are smack dab in the middle of it and wonder when they are going to come out of it, I promise you, it will get better.

 But in the meantime, do your best to not take it personally.
-Do what you feel is right as their parents, and treat yourself to some comfort food once in a while (even if they don’t want to eat with you).
+Do what you feel is right as their parent, and treat yourself to some comfort food once in a while (even if they don’t want to eat with you).
 These are the best elixirs I’ve found so far.